-Heat Deaths in U.S. Cities Could Jump 10-fold If Climate Change Isn't Slowed
+Heat deaths in U.S. cities could jump 10-fold if climate change isn't slowed

 America's exit from the Paris climate change agreement will lead to more punishing summer heat waves and thousands of additional heat-related deaths each year in major U.S. cities, a new report claims.
-Conducted by the Natural Resources Defense Council , the report projected that all 51 of the country's urban areas with more than 1 million people will experience more dangerously hot summer days both in the middle and late parts of this century.
+America's exit from the Paris climate change agreement will lead to more punishing summer heat waves and thousands of additional heat-related deaths each year in major U.S. cities, a new report claims.

 Add your comments below